 - How to deploy an app using MSIX app attach

-- Use Azure Monitor for Azure Virtual Desktop to monitor your deployment
+- Use Azure Virtual Desktop Insights to monitor your deployment

 - Set up a business continuity and disaster recovery plan

 - Scale session hosts using Azure Automation

 - Set up the Start VM on Connect feature